 Area(s) of Interest

-Inequality, Gender, Sexuality, Rural Sociology, Qualitative and Quantitative Methods, Public Health, Race/Ethnicity
+Inequality, Gender, Sexuality, Family, Rural Sociology, and Qualitative and Quantitative Methods

 SOCIOL 376/GSS 331: Masculinities Syllabus

 Sexuality and Society

 PublicationsSilva, Tony J. 2018.
 “Straight Identity and Same-Sex Desire: Conservatism, Homophobia, and Straight Culture.”
 Social Forces. https://doi.org/10.1093/sf/soy064.

 Silva, Tony J., and Rachel Bridges Whaley.
 2018.
 “Bud-Sex, Dude-Sex, and Heteroflexible Men: The Relationship between Straight Identification and Social Attitudes in a Nationally Representative Sample of Men with Same-Sex Attractions or Sexual Practices.”
 Sociological Perspectives 61 (3): 426–43. https://doi.org/10.1177/0731121417745024.